Get A Quote

 • Gauge: Indoor wires are often shorter and, since they won’t be pulling as much power, don’t need to be quite as large as outdoor wires.
 They can have smaller diameters because there’s less current running through them and fewer protective layers are necessary.

 • Power use: Devices can vary widely in their power consumption, with indoor wires often accompanying low-amperage devices.
 For instance, your average household lamp or television might use about 0.5 amps, while a hairdryer or washing machine pulls about 10 amps.
 Meanwhile, outdoor items like power tools and large lighting fixtures can require a lot more juice.
-According to WOOD Magazine, power tools like routers and air compressors can use as much as 18 amps, so you’d need an outdoor outlet and wire that can handle that current.
+According to WOOD Magazine, power tools like routers and air compressors can use as much as 18 amps, so you’d need an outdoor outlet and wire to handle that current.

 Direct-Burial Wires vs. In-Conduit Installation